First Time Investor Tips On Buying Investment Properties

 The first thing I did was contact Section 8 and see what market rents were going for.

-- I was surprisingly amazed how Section 8 paid per bedroom.
+- I was surprisingly amazed at how Section 8 paid per bedroom

 The first most important step in First Time Investor Tips is hiring the right commercial loan officer.
 I hired a mortgage broker and got the refinance process started.

-- I had enough capital to get two more apartment building the same way.
+- I had enough capital to get two more apartments building the same way

 Building Wealth As First Time Investor Tips